UMNLibraries/janus/README.md

 Janus is a common target application for all those searches, allowing for data collection and other handling of the searches with a single code base.

-Janus uses a simple URL API for all search engines, which also makes search forms easier to write and maintain.
+Janus uses a simple URI API for all search engines, which also makes search forms easier to write and maintain.
 For example, at UMN Libraries, Janus transforms this request...

 https://stacks.lib.umn.edu/janus?target=mncatdiscovery&search=darwin